Dravex18/D2-Robotics-WRO2025/SRC/README.md

 ```
 </details>

- * PART 3 — SETUP (hardware init and startup handshake)
+### SETUP (hardware init and startup handshake)

- * What: Initialize Serial1, robot, pins, and the debounced button;
- * wait for the Pi to be ready, then signal ready.
- * How: Use begin()/attach()/interval(), perform a blocking wait
- * with timeout safety before enabling motion.
+In this section, the system sets up the essential hardware interfaces by initializing Serial1, the robot object, pin configurations, and the debounced button.
+Once the basic components are prepared, the program waits for the Raspberry Pi to signal that it is ready, ensuring proper synchronization between devices.
+Only after receiving this confirmation does the robot respond by sending its own ready signal.
+This process relies on functions like begin(), attach(), and interval() to configure serial communication, input handling, and timing.
+A blocking wait with built-in timeout protection is used during the handshake phase, guaranteeing that the robot does not begin motion until communication is established safely, preventing misalignment or unsafe startup conditions.

 <details open>
 <summary>⚙️ Obtacle Challenge Main Code </summary>